m5stack/m5-docs/docs/en/quick_start/m5stickv/m5stickv_quick_start.md

 <img src="https://m5stack.oss-cn-shenzhen.aliyuncs.com/image/EasyLoader_logo.png" width="100px" style="margin-top:20px">

-<a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/M5Core/M5StickV/EasyLoader_M5StickV_0630.exe"><button type="button" class="btn btn-primary">click to download EasyLoader</button></a>
+<a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/M5Core/M5StickV/EasyLoader_M5StickV_0813.exe"><button type="button" class="btn btn-primary">click to download EasyLoader</button></a>

->1.EasyLoader is a simple and fast program burner, and each product page has a product-related case program for EasyLoader.(**Currently EasyLoader is only available for Windows OS**)
+>1.EasyLoader is a simple and fast program burner, and each product page has a product-related case program for EasyLoader.For users who don't need to customize the firmware or perform other operations, using EasyLoader to burn firmware for M5StickV is the simplest solution.(**Currently EasyLoader is only available for Windows OS**)

 >2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.